 RELATED: Coronavirus: Latest Info & Updates

-Celebrities Who’ve Been Diagnosed With Coronavirus (UPDATED JANUARY 21) was originally published on rnbphilly.com
+Celebrities Who’ve Been Diagnosed With Or Passed From COVID-19 [UPDATED FEBRUARY 4] was originally published on rnbphilly.com

 On January 21, TMZ reported Chappelle had tested positive for COVID-19 and was quarantining.
 The comedian had been performing numerous shows in Austin, Texas alongside Joe Rogan and announced those shows would be canceled and a refund would be issued.